browserless/browserless/README.md

 # Usage with other libraries

 Most libraries allow you to specify a remote instance of Chrome to interact with.
 They are either looking for a websocket endpoint, a host and port, or some address.
-Browserless supports these by default, however if you're having issues please make an issue in this project and we'll try and work with the library authors to get them integrated with browserless.
+Browserless supports these by default, however if you're having issues please make an issue in this project and we'll try and work with the library authors to get them integrated with Browserless.

 You can find a much larger list of supported libraries [on our documentation site](https://www.browserless.io/docs/puppeteer-library).